mullanke/Pandas-Challenge/README.md

 # Pandas-Challenge

-As a Lead Analyst position for an independent gaming company, I was assigned the task of analyzing the data for their most recent fantasy game Heroes of Pymoli.
+As a Lead Analyst for an independent gaming company, I was assigned the task of analyzing the data for their most recent fantasy game Heroes of Pymoli.
 Like many others in its genre, the game is free-to-play, but players are encouraged to purchase optional items that enhance their playing experience.
 As a first task, the company asked me to generate a report that breaks down the game's purchasing data into meaningful insights.
 Below is that was pulled in the final report: